Azure/bicep-registry-modules/avm/ptn/app/container-job-toolkit/README.md

 ### Parameter: `environmentVariables.secretRef`

-The name of the Container App secret from which to pull the envrionment variable value.
+The name of the Container App secret from which to pull the environment variable value.
 Required if `value` is null.

 - Required: No
 - Type: string